fmaguire/mag_sim_paper/manuscript.md

 #### AMR/VF Gene Recovery

 For each MAG set, we counted the total number of AMR/VF genes recovered in each metagenomic assembly and each MAG and compared this to the number predicted in their assigned reference chromosome and plasmids.
-We then assessed the ability for MAGs to correctly bin AMR/VF genes of chromosomal, plasmid and GI origin by mapping the location of the reference replicon’s predicted genes to the location of the same genes in the MAGs.
+We then assessed the ability for MAGs to correctly bin AMR/VF genes of chromosomal, plasmid, and GI origin by mapping the location of the reference replicon’s predicted genes to the location of the same genes in the MAGs.

 #### Protein subcellular localization predictions